dchristine/Talks/SignalR.md

 screen until they refreshed their browser window.
 With SignalR, after the database transformation is complete the updated content can be pushed up to each user currently on the application so they can see the changes right as they happened.

-Originally it was a personal projects of David Fowler and Damian Edwards, members of the ASP.NET team at Microsoft, but it is now an officially integrated product in the stack of Web technologies.
+Originally it was a personal project of David Fowler and Damian Edwards, members of the ASP.NET team at Microsoft, but it is now an officially integrated product in the stack of Web technologies.

 <img src="./files/aspnet_stack.png" alt="Asp.net stack" height="115" width="700">

-SignalR includes a set of transports—or techniques to keep the underlying connection to the server open—“as standard”, and it determines which one it should use based on certain factors, such as the availability of the technology at both ends. __SignalR will always try to use the most efficient transport__, and will keep falling back until it finds one that is compatible with the context.
+SignalR includes a set of transports (or techniques) to keep the underlying connection to the server open—“as standard”.
+It determines which transport it should use based on certain factors, such as the availability of the technology at both ends. __SignalR will always try to use the most efficient transport__, and will keep falling back until it finds one that is compatible with the context.
 <img src="./files/signalR_connection.png" alt="Asp.net stack" height="200" width="750">